neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 Have you ever been in this situation where you don't know what had happened to your day and it's already gone?
 You have this feeling of under achievement because either you've planned a lot and that was the end of it or you have done everything on your list but still you don't have the fulfillment you expected.

 I've been there.
-I was there yesterday, I might be there tomorrow, I don't really know if today I'll feel that way.
+I was there yesterday, I don't really know about today and I might be there tomorrow.

 _Chaos_ help me find joyment when I take decisions I find myself not commiting to.

-I want to share some thoughts, random thoughts, you could even consider this _chaotic_, that's the whole point.
+I want to share some thoughts, random thoughts, you could even consider this _chaotic_... that's the whole point.

 ## The negative connotation

 When you hear that someone is a chaotic person, you might immediately think negatively.
 I also thought like this the vast majority of my life because since my childhood, structure and order was one of the main values my family and institutions taught me and Chaos is the opposite.
-(Is it?)
+(Isn't it?)

-When we hear about chaos, we tend to extrapolate to the extreme.
-That make it very easy for us to get the concept but this doesn't necessarily need to be black and white.
+When we hear about chaos we tend to extrapolate to the extreme.
+That makes it very easy for us to get the concept but this doesn't necessarily need to be black and white.

-Depending of the situation, extreme chaos can be something that adds value.
-If we take as an example a painting, there are many situations where we see the painter forget all the "rules" and go along with what we perceive as chaos...In the end, this could be a master piece.
+Depending on the situation, extreme chaos can be something that adds value.
+If we take as an example a painting, there are many situations where we see a painter forget all the "rules" and go along with what we perceive as chaos...In the end, this could be a master piece.

 If we go to the other side of the spectrum and we are extremely organized, you could end up in some behavior that could lead to be so off it can be considered a TOC.
-A Harmful act instead of support the situation trying to remediate.
+A Harmful act instead of one that supports the situation trying to remediate.

-But, for some reason now this side of the spectrum is sociable accepted with more ease because of the misuse of the word and sometimes even brought to job interviews and other places you wouldn't have listened before.
+But, for some reason now this side of the spectrum is sociable accepted with more ease because maybe of the misuse of the word and sometimes even brought to job interviews and other places you wouldn't have listened before.

 The version of chaos I'm trying to convey here is closer to what we consider "Creativity".